10 things to do in Calgary this weekend

 - Cost: Prices vary

-- What: The Calgary Hitmen take on the Edmonton Oil Kings at the Saddledome.
+- What: The Calgary Hitmen take on the Moose Jaw Warriors at the Saddledome.

 - Where: Scotiabank Saddledome, 555 Saddledome Rise S.E.